 The Salty Life

-These two world-class beach getaways have their own distinctive attributes that lure countless visitors and locals to their pristine strips of sand.
+These two world-class beach weekend getaways have their own distinctive attributes that lure countless visitors and locals to their pristine strips of sand.

 MIA: Miami’s beaches have one thing in common: warm crystal-clear water that spans the coastline from North Miami to Key Biscayne.
 If you have the family in tow, visit Bill Baggs State Park Beach in Key Biscayne.
 The kids will love touring the charming Cape Florida Lighthouse and helping you grill beach-side.
 Next, head to Miami Beach and follow the troves of tourists to South Beach’s most popular spot, Lummus Park.
 In the heart of the Art Deco District, you can grab a piña colada at one of the nearby Sobe beach bar institutions in between beach volleyball games and people watching.
 If you’re looking for less of a scene, walk or bike a little further south to Miami’s South Pointe Park.
 This is where you can make a stop at the Legendary Joe’s Stone Crab for takeaway and then continue biking your way along the sunset-kissed paved pier.